charlesfries/charlesfries.com/README.md

 # charlesfries

 This is the source for the portfolio website [charlesfries.com](https://charlesfries.com).
 The client is an Ember application, and the server is comprised of Netlify Functions.
-The client and server are both hosted by the same origin.
+The client and server are both hosted on the same origin.

 ## Prerequisites